gooddata/gooddata-ui-sdk/libs/sdk-ui-kit/api/sdk-ui-kit.api.md

 import { ISeparators } from '@gooddata/sdk-ui';
 import { default as React_2 } from 'react';

+// Warning: (ae-internal-missing-underscore) The name "IAlignPoint" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export interface IAlignPoint {
+    // (undocumented)
+    align: string;
+    // (undocumented)
+    offset: IOffset;
+}

 // Warning: (ae-internal-missing-underscore) The name "IFormatPreset" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)